agatatocz/countdown-timer/README.md

 # Countdown timer with months using React and Moment.js

-The project shows two examples od countdown timers - a simple one in vanilla JS and more advanced showing remaining years and months thanks to Moment.js library (https://momentjs.com/).
+The project shows two examples of countdown timers - a simple one in vanilla JS and more advanced showing remaining years and months thanks to Moment.js library (https://momentjs.com/).